algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 - Right: D

 Each key when pressed will trigger a movement in the corresponding direction.
-The will also trigger the associated animation for the cube to move.
+They will also trigger the associated animation for the cube to move.
-While the cube is moving, any other interractions will be disabled to avoid unwanted behavior.
+While the cube is moving, any other interaction will be disabled to avoid unwanted behavior.

 ### Obstacle